Jim Shockey

 Jim Shockey (born 1957) is a Canadian outdoor writer, a professional big game outfitter and television producer and host for many hunting shows.
 Shockey is the former producer and host of Jim Shockey's Hunting Adventures and Jim Shockey's Uncharted on Outdoor Channel and Jim Shockey's The Professionals on Outdoor Channel and Sportsman Channel.
-He is a retired member of the Canadian Armed Forces (CAF), serving the rank Honorary Lieutenant-Colonel (HLCol) of the 4th Canadian Ranger Patrol Group.
 His hunting adventures have spanned six continents and 50 countries.

-Shockey has been called by Outdoor Life magazine "the most accomplished big-game hunter of the modern era, having taken arguably the most free-range big game species by any living hunter."
-They also noted that he is "the most influential celebrity in big-game hunting."
+Career

 Early life

-Shockey was born in Saskatoon, Saskatchewan.
-He spent his early years living in a trailer park, but then left his parents’ home at 17 to attend Simon Fraser University.
-While at Simon Fraser and Carleton University, Shockey was an All-American swimmer in university and later played on the National waterpolo team for six years.
-Shockey participated in both the 1978 and 1982 world championships but did not attend the 1980 Olympics because of the international boycott against Russia.
-Shockey is considered to be one of the world's foremost experts on the Ethnocentric Folk Art forms from Western Canada and is an avid collector of Tribal art and artifacts from around the world.
-His collections have appeared several times in publications such as Country Living and Century Home.

-Career
+Shockey was born in Saskatoon, Saskatchewan and attended Simon Fraser University.

 Professional career

 Shockey is a member of the Pro Staff or a brand ambassador for Leupold Optics, Stealth Cam (former), Nosler (former), Crosman/Benjamin (former), Yeti Coolers, Christensen Arms, and a partner of Bowtech Archery.
-In May 2016, Shockey become the co-founding partner of BookYourHunt.com, an online marketplace for hunting trips, claiming that the company’s “focus on transparency and ethical hunting” and the novel approach to connecting outfitters with hunters was “something that will benefit the hunting industry for years to come.”
+In May 2016, Shockey become the co-founding partner of BookYourHunt.com, an online marketplace for hunting trips.